-This is the home page for the Principles of Metabolism PhD course at KI, march 2017.
+This is the home page for the Principles of cellular metabolism PhD course at KI, march 2019.

 Schedule and location

 The course will run half-time over two weeks, March 11—22.
 The intention is to have a slower pace so as to give a bit more time to absorb new concepts and also allow time to maintain ongoing experiments, etc during the course.
 There will be 6 sessions in total (1 introduction).

 All seminars are at Retzius väg 13, Karolinska Campus Solna.
 See this map.

 The course is organized around a series of video lectures that highlight important principles and key metabolic pathways.
 Besides the video lectures, a biochemistry text book is required reading.
 Below, I indicate suitable sections of Stryer’s Biochemistry (page number refer to 6th ed), but any major biochemistry textbook (Lehninger / Voet / Devlin) can be used.
 The further reading material indicated below is not mandatory, but useful to go deeper into specific topics.